seaboyz/You-Dont-Know-JS/this & object prototypes/ch1.md

 ### Itself

 The first common temptation is to assume `this` refers to the function itself.
-That's a reasonable grammatical inference, at least.
+That's a reasonable grammatical inference, at least.(***function has its way to refer itself which is the function name, so it doesn't need "this"***)

 Why would you want to refer to a function from inside itself?
 The most common reasons would be things like recursion (calling a function from inside itself) or having an event handler that can unbind itself when it's first called.